Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Results

 For the as-deposited samples, we obtained a density $\rho$ of 2.7 $\pm$ 0.2 g/cm$^{3}$ from coating mass and thickness ellipsometric measurements, a value fairly close but lower than that of 2.96 g/cm$^{3}$ obtained via RBS.
 Similarly to the coating sample annealed at 500 $^\circ$C, which has the lowest density as measured through RBS ($\rho = 2.83$ g/cm$^{3}$), this might be explained by the fact that the samples used for the characterization of the coating mechanical properties suffered from some surface oxidation, despite their storage under primary vaccum.

 Figure \ref{FIG_lossUniUrb} shows the effect of the post-deposition annealing treatments on the average coating loss angle of disks A and B, calculated from several exemplary modes at different frequencies.
+For this data, acquired without temperature stabilization at UniUrb, we applied the frequency correction described by Eq.(\ref{EQ_freqCorr}).
 As we increased the annealing temperature up to $T_a = 311$ $^\circ$C, the average coating loss of disk A monotonically decreased from the initial value of $(5.9\pm0.7) \times 10^{-4}$ rad to $(2.0 \pm 1.3) \times 10^{-4}$ rad.
 After treatment at $T_a = 373$ $^\circ$C, however, its average coating loss increased to $(8.4 \pm 3.6) \times 10^{-4}$ rad.
 Such substantial increase might be explained by the appearence of cracks on the coating surface, observed on disk A with an optical microscope and shown on Fig. \ref{FIG.cracks}, likely due to the fact that the SiO$_2$ substrate and the MgF$_2$ coatings have different thermal expansion coefficients.
 Similar cracks were previously observed by Kinbara et al., and ascribed to the relaxation of accumulated stress \cite{Kinbara81,Kinbara82}.
 Regardless, the annealing temperature for minimum coating loss angle $\varphi_c$ is around $T_a = 311$ $^\circ$C.

 Concerning the annealing time, in order to avoid the formation of cracks, we used a soaking temperature $T_a = 285$ $^\circ$C for our tests.
 The average coating loss angle of disk B decreased after each step until the cumulative time of treatment amounted to 30 hours, when it was $(3.5 \pm 1.4) \times 10^{-4}$ rad.
 However, the change in coating loss between the step of 10 hours and those of longer cumulative soaking time is negligible, when compared to the measurement uncertainty.
 Thus, in summary, we found that a soaking time longer than 10 hours has no effect on the average coating loss angle value, for $T_a = 285$ $^\circ$C.